bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Congratulations." />
 </p>

-However, I do want to warn you right now that what we\'ve covered in this class, you\'re still considered what we call a noob or newbie.
-So, in order to really advance your skills, you\'re going to need to keep working.
-But the good news is that learning the basics of any programming language, whether it\'s Python, JavaScript, some other type of scripting language.
-Is that it makes you feel like you\'ve really done something that can last a long time.
-And it\'s true because these different concepts of variables, arrays, functions, and looping, these are concepts that repeat everywhere else.
-So now that you\'ve just begun programming, you\'ll find that learning new languages is actually easier.
+However, I do want to warn you right now that what we&apos;ve covered in this class, you&apos;re still considered what we call a noob or newbie.
+So, in order to really advance your skills, you&apos;re going to need to keep working.
+But the good news is that learning the basics of any programming language, whether it&apos;s Python, JavaScript, some other type of scripting language.
+Is that it makes you feel like you&apos;ve really done something that can last a long time.
+And it&apos;s true because these different concepts of variables, arrays, functions, and looping, these are concepts that repeat everywhere else.
+So now that you&apos;ve just begun programming, you&apos;ll find that learning new languages is actually easier.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 277. server-side processing (164) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->